 Antonio continues to talk about the transformation of his company, and his new acquisitions in the most important denominations of Tuscany, and he is keen to underline one important thing: "We don't have external consultants, we only do the wine"

 Today Carpineto has 5 estates of the most historic Tuscan denominations: Nobile di Montepulciano, Chianti Classico and Brunello di Montalcino, produces over 3 million bottles, for 90% of red wines and mostly reserves.

-A story that tells the absolute loyalty to Tuscany, and to its main grape Sangiovese, "we proclaim ourselves specialists of this vine" - specifies Zaccheo - "Good wines are made in the vineyard, a good winemaker does not damage grapes" .
+A story that tells the absolute loyalty to Tuscany, and to its main grape, Sangiovese, "we proclaim ourselves specialists in this grape." - Zacchaeus explains - “Good wines are made in the vineyard, a good winemaker does not damage the grapes”.

 In these years the company has made a choice, that of producing almost entirely reserves, the long aging in wood and in bottles, allows the wines of Carpineto not to have external stabilizers.

 "With ours Nobile di Montepulciano we entered the top 100 in the special ranking of W"- continues Zaccheo -" for us it is a source of great pride, an important recognition for our work. "

 In the room you can breathe a palpable emotion when the tasting starts, being able to taste wines of 30 years is a unique and fascinating experience for all those who love wine or like me, they write.